 Playdome is a Vancouver carnival with amusement rides at BC Place during Spring Break in March.
-Due to coronavirus concerns, however, it got cancelled in 2020.
+It features lots of rides and a midway, with everything indoors.

 This article contains the following topics:

 Billed as Canada’s largest indoor carnival and midway, Playdome’s amusement rides arguably make it Vancouver’s most exciting indoor place to be at the end of Spring Break.

 Conveniently held in March during the school Spring Break most years, and very conveniently held indoors in a month with typically lots of rain, the attraction is like Playland at the PNE, or a carnival in a shopping mall parking lot, except that it’s indoors, dry and inside BC Place Stadium, which itself is kind of cool.

 Most years Playdome takes place for a week or so during the school Spring Break period.
 It didn’t happen in 2019, however, but was going to take place in March 2020, but then didn’t in the end.
 In 2020 it was going to run from Friday, March 20th, until Saturday, March 28th.
 Due to concerns about the coronavirus, however, the event was cancelled.